jtoll/cs/docs/install-tex.md

-# Install TeX on Mac
+# Install TeX on MacOS

 Notes for a minimum installation of TeX on Mac OS.
 Used in [R](https://www.r-project.org) package development and elsewhere.